-The MVME2300-series module is compatible with optional double-width or single-width PCI Mezzanine Cards (PMCs), and the PMCspan PCI expansion mezzanine module.
-By utilizing the two onboard PMC slots and stacking PMCspan(s), the MVME2300 provides support for up to six PMCs.
+The MVME2300 is compatible with the optional double-width or singlewidth PCI Mezzanine Cards and with the PMCspan PCI expansion mezzanine module.
+By utilizing the two onboard PMC slots and stacking the PMCspan(s), the MVME2300 provides support for up to six PMCs.

-This manual includes hardware preparation and installation instructions for the MVME2300-series module, information about using the front panel, a functional description, information about programming the board, using the PPCBug debugging firmware, and advanced debugger topics.
-Other appendices provide the MVME2300-series specifications, connector pin assignments, and a glossary of terms.
-Additional manuals you may wish to obtain are listed in Appendix A, Ordering Related Documentation.
+This manual includes hardware preparation and installation instructions, along with information on using the front panel, programming the board, using the PPCBug debugging firmware, and other advanced debugger topics.
+Appendices provide the module's specifications and connector pin assignments.

-The information in this manual applies principally to the MVME2300-series module.
-The PMCspan and PMCs are described briefly here but are documented in detail in separate publications, furnished with those products.
+The information in this manual applies principally to the MVME2300.
+The PMCspan and PMCs are described briefly in this manual and are fully documented in a separate publication.
 Refer to the individual product documentation for complete preparation and installation instructions.
-These manuals are listed in Appendix A, Ordering Related Documentation.
+These manuals are listed in Appendix D, Related Documentation.